• How to get a free email address – and why you should

 • How much information do they need from you?
 Are you comfortable providing this information?

 • Do they verify your personal information with any other service?
-Are comfortable with that verification?
+Are you comfortable with that verification?

 • How easily can you get access back to your email if you forget either your login or password details?